A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 Take this Korean birth father’s case to the Korean National Assembly.
 Spend endless hours on international Zooms in order to make this happen.
 Be sure to do this for free.

-WARN Korean Adoptees for fifteen straight months about the impending transfer of all former Korean Adoption Agency files to NCRC.
+Realize, through this experience, the extent of the permanent and willful incompetence within NCRC — and use that knowledge to WARN Korean Adoptees for fifteen straight months about the impending transfer of all former Korean Adoption Agency files to NCRC.
 Be sure to do this for free.

-support the TRC 2 and TRC 3 effort, despite a supposed “Korean Rights” group blocking you from the movement, in order to try to take credit for your years of work on behalf of KSS Adoptees.
-Make sure to get a Danish KSS Adoptee her own documentary in Korea, and countless other Korean Adoptees into international media, which ultimately supports the TRC 2 Investigation into Overseas Adoption.
+Make sure to still support the TRC 2 and TRC 3 effort, despite a supposed “Korean Rights” group blocking you from the movement, in order to try to take credit for your years of work on behalf of KSS Adoptees.
+Make sure to get a Danish KSS Adoptee her own documentary in Korea, and to get the stories of countless other Korean Adoptees into international media, which ultimately supports the TRC 2 Investigation into Overseas Adoption.
 Be sure to do this for free.

-FREE information about how to submit a case INDEPENDENTLY to TRC 3, knowing that you will be on the hook for doing so throughout the 3-4 year (or longer) period of TRC 3.
+Provide FREE information about how to submit a case INDEPENDENTLY to TRC 3, knowing that you will be on the hook for doing so throughout the 3-4 year (or longer) period of TRC 3.